snsinahub-org/project-app/README.md

 - Go to Organization settings -> Developer settings -> GitHub Apps
 - Click on `New GitHub App` button
 - Register APP with
   - Github App name
   - Homepage URL: GitHub Repo URL
-  - Webhool URL: The APP can be reached via this URL, e.g `http://yourdomain/app`
+  - Webhook URL: The APP can be reached via this URL, e.g `http://yourdomain/app`
   - Webhook secret: generate a random secret.
 For instance `openssl rand -base64 32`
-- Permissions: set peemissions as below
+- Permissions: set permissions as below
   - Repository
     - Issues: Read and Write
     - Projects: Read and Write
   - Organization
     - Projects: Read and Write
 - Subscribe to events
   - Projects v2 item
   - Project
 - Generate a private Key

 ### Install APP in your organization